 Above, Pauli sits with Einstein.

-Now both men [Jung and Pauli] are dead.
+Now both men are dead.
 Physics has undergone great advances with its grand unified theories and its current development of superstring theory.
 Yet the central question remains: What is the nature of Pauli’s great dream?
 What is that speculum that lies between the worlds of mind and matter?
 Will it be possible to develop a new physics and a new psychology which are complementary to each other?

 David Peat, “Divine Contenders”